Matricial circular systems and random matrices: Abstract

 \section{Abstract}

-We introduce and study {\it matricial $R$-circular systems} of operators which play the role of matricial counterparts of circular operators.
+We introduce and study {\it matricial circular systems} of operators which play the role of matricial counterparts of circular operators.
 They describe the asym\-ptotic joint *-distributions of blocks of independent block-identically distributed Gaussian random matrices with respect to partial traces.
-We study families of their {\it cyclic cumulants} defined in terms of cyclic noncrossing partitions as well as the corresponding families of {\it cyclic $R$-transforms}.
 Using these operators, we introduce {\it circular free Meixner distributions} as the non-Hermitian counterparts of free Meixner distributions and construct for them a random matrix model.
+Our approach is based on the concept of matricial freeness applied to operators on Hilbert spaces.
+It is closely related to freeness with amalgamation over the algebra $A$ of $r\times r$ diagonal matrices applied to operators on Hilbert $A$-bimodules.